In world football, rankings are an important indicator.

 That year, India also drew against Lebanon and won against Hong Kong in their 1994 FIFA World Cup qualifiers.
 Two draws against Cameroon and a stalemate against Finland in an international friendly only fast-tracked their entry into the top 100.

-However, with considerably fewer international matches over the next couple of years, India did not have enough opportunities to build to defend its ranking and conceded 21 places to end 1995 at the 121st spot.
+However, with considerably fewer international matches over the next couple of years, India did not have enough opportunities to build to defend its ranking and conceded 21 places to end 1995 at the 121st spot in the football rankings.